 We all hope that our retirement will be a long and happy one and that we can go on living independently in our own home until we die.
 In reality with increasing life expectancy, is that many of us will probably need some form of long term care.

-Sometimes referred to as community care it is designed to provide the extra care needed when family can't provide it and is designed to try and help the person in need, live independently as long as possible.
+Sometimes referred to as community care, domiciliary long term care is designed to provide the extra care needed when family can't provide it and is designed to try and help the person in need, live independently as long as possible.

 There is no national laid down criteria and local authority provision will differ from authority to authority but will normally only be available once care is assessed as either "substantial" or more commonly "significant" and is means tested.

-Any financial help towards the cost of this care is means tested and unless you qualify for NHS Continuing Healthcare you are unlikely to receive any if your capital /savings (and property if single, divorced or widowed) is more than just £23,250 (England) £24,000 (Wales) £26,250 (Scotland) -2015/16.
-If it does exceed this you will then be deemed to be able to self-fund it and you should consider care fee funding plans.
+Any financial help towards the cost of this care is means tested and unless you qualify for NHS Continuing Healthcare you are unlikely to receive any help if your capital /savings (and property if single, divorced or widowed) is more than just £23,250 England, £27,250 Scotland or if you live in Wales £24,000 if you need domiciliary care or £40,000 for care in a care home (2018/19) If it does exceed this you will then be deemed to be able to pay for your own care and if your savings permit you may like to look at care fee annuities as a way of ensuring you can always afford the care you want.

-To read more about domiciliary care and whether you could qualify for any financial help towards it visit domiciliary care.
+To read more about domiciliary long term care and whether you could qualify for any financial help visit domiciliary care.

 Provided by the NHS this is a short period of intensive care designed to try and rehabilitate the person needing care to allow them to return home.